 Notice something?
 Injury doesn’t really have anything to do with the ROM of a particular tissue.
 It simply says don’t exceed what the tissues can handle, and you won’t get injured.
 So let’s say you have the ROM that’s required for a big tennis serve but you don’t have the strength in those ranges, what do you think will happen?
 Whether that’s tendinopathy, impingement, tears...I don’t know exactly, but the odds of an eventual injury are highly probable.

 Back to stretching for injury prevention.
 Studies have shown that pre-exercise static stretching may actually increase the chances of injury.
 Why?
 Well you’ve just temporarily increased the ROM of a particular joint or muscle group WITHOUT increasing strength in that range...and now you’re about to go play.
 Say you’re lunging out for a wide ball and you’ve given your tissues that extra range...but your groin isn’t strong in that range.
 What happens?
 Well the load is now greater than the capacity of the groin muscles...so perhaps you pull your groin.
 Makes sense doesn’t it?

 Some more recent evidence (Behm 2015) suggests that static stretching before sport might decrease injury risk slightly.
 But what the authors failed to outline was whether these stretches were simply passive or active.
 But this could make sense if the sport requires an athlete to get into a particular range.
 For example, modern tennis often forces players to get into a splits position (not full but partial at least).
-Prior to playing, I may want to stretch the groin area in a way that not only increases the range, but activates all motor units in that range - basically I’m telling my nervous system that I do in fact have strength in that range, here it is.
+Prior to playing, I may want to stretch the groin area (and inner thighs) in a way that not only increases the range, but activates all motor units in that range - basically I’m telling my nervous system that I do in fact have strength in that range, here it is.
 This will not only help me get into a better splits position but it’ll also allow me to express strength in that range...mitigating injury.

 Stretching at Other Times